MohanMaker/GroundUp/README.md

 #### Clients:
 - Match with data collectors using the filter in the dashboard.
-- Click the 'Match' button or the 'Map' navbar to view the interactive map.
+- Click the 'Match' button to view the interactive map.
 - If you input no parameters in the filter, you should be able to see all data collectors
 <br>